 A house occupied by John Rawnsley, his brother-in-law's son.

 A house - Crag Cottage - occupied by William and Henrietta Peel.

-A Road and Pump near the houses occupied by George and Betty; this may refer to a lane between Plots 208 and 209 (on the 1813 Plan), even though he sold the Plots in 1832.
+A Road and Pump near the houses occupied by George and Betty; this may refer to a lane between Plots 208 and 209 (on the 1813 Plan), even though he appears to have sold the Plots in 1832.

 His remaining freehold estate to the north east of Crag Cottage.
-This has not been identified: only the Burial Ground was north east of Crag Cottage and that had already been sold; the property may have been on the east side of Briggate, part of Plot 201.
+This has not been positively identified but may have been the southern part of Plot 201 on the east side of Briggate.

 Joseph Bateson’s children

 Joseph’s seven children – three girls and four boys – were born between 1791 and 1804.

 Elizabeth, the eldest, was born in 1791 and married John Peel, one of two well-to-do Peel brothers from Keighley, around 1806.
 She may have had as many as 11 children.
 John was originally a cloth manufacturer, but when the trade began to die out in the 1830s, he took over the Foresters' Arms Public House on Briggate.
 He was recorded as a Trustee of the Wesleyan Mission in 1837.
 Elizabeth took over the running of the alehouse on his death in 1845.
 She died in 1865 and, like the rest of the family, was buried in the Wesleyan Cemetery.